Home

 S5.
 Wiring change:

-We wanted to switch the converter/charger off when operating on solar power without also turning off other circuits.
-The converter/charger can power all the (many) 12 volt lights, three fans, and the water pump without discharging the battery, plus supplies the batteries with a constant 13.8 volts charge power.
+When we're in full sun locations we don't need the converter charger helping maintain our batteries.
+We felt we needed a way to switch the converter/charger off when operating on solar power without also turning off other circuits.
 We didn't like having the constant 13.8 volts charge power to the batteries because the batteries sometimes cannot tolerate well what may amount to overcharging.

 Return to top

 S6.
-Relocation of smoke detector from living room to bedroom:
+Change of Type, & Relocation of smoke detector from living room to bedroom:

-detectors The camper has a carbon monoxide (CO) detector in the bedroom.
-The smoke detector was installed in the living room on the ceiling above the sofa.
-This added to the clutter of an otherwise beautiful curved ceiling already containing recessed lights and the television antenna hand crank.
+Originally the smoke detector was installed in the living room on the ceiling above the sofa.
+This, to us, added to the clutter of an otherwise beautiful curved ceiling already containing recessed lights and the television antenna hand crank.
 We relocated the smoke detector to the wall in the bedroom beside the CO detector and five inches below the ceiling to avoid the dead air pocket at the wall against the ceiling.
 We patched the two holes in the ceiling with 1/8" pop-rivets and you would not notice anything was removed.
+The new dual sensor smoke detector fit in the same place and, in our case, used the same mounting screws locations.

 Return to top